 Understanding Property Insurance

 A property insurance policy usually has a list of perils against which the insurer offers protection.
-While this list can vary with different insurers, most policies have an all-risk variant which includes perils like an earthquake, fire, lightning, storm or flood, burglary, overflowing of water tanks, vandalism, accidental damages, etc. Also, most policies exclude damages due to wear and tear, pets, war, or terrorism.
-Having said this, it is important that you check all the damages that are covered by the policy and the ones that are not to ensure that you are completely aware of your coverage.
+While this list can vary with different insurers, most policies have an all-risk variant which includes risks like an earthquake, fire, lightning, storm or flood, burglary, overflowing of water tanks, vandalism, accidental damages, etc. Also, most policies exclude losses due to wear and tear, pets, war, or terrorism.
+It is essential that you check all the damages that are covered by the policy and the ones that are not to ensure that you are entirely aware of your coverage.
 Further, property insurance policies also allow tenants to insure the contents of the property against damages.

 Property insurance policies are available for residential, commercial, industrial, and various other types of properties.
 In this article, we will focus on home insurance policies.

-While being insured is essential for the protection of your property and its contents, paying attention to the type of policy is equally important.
-There are several insurance companies offering home insurance in Dubai and each one of them offers different types of policies.
-While they may all seem unique, for the sake of finding the best policy, they can be divided into three broad categories:
+While being insured is essential for the protection of your property and its contents, paying attention to the kind of plan is equally important.
+There are several insurance companies offering home insurance in Dubai, and each one of them provides different types of policies.
+While they may all seem unique, for the sake of finding the best plan, they can be divided into three broad categories:

 - Top-level policy – The costliest home insurance policy, it covers most kinds of damages to the property and its contents.
-This is usually preferred by property owners with costly interiors and contents.
+This is usually preferred by property owners with expensive interiors and materials.

 This is a broad picture of the types of property insurance policies in Dubai.
 Remember, every insurance company offers a different package.
 Therefore, it is important to compare quotes and coverage before buying one.